viditkulsh/portfolio/README.md

 This will start the app on http://localhost:3000.

 ## Components
-App.jsx: The main component that renders the entire application.
+App.jsx: The main component that renders the entire application.<br>
-Background: A component that handles the background visuals.
+Background: A component that handles the background visuals.<br>
-LandingCard: The landing page component that is shown initially.
+LandingCard: The landing page component that is shown initially.<br>
-Header: The header component that contains navigation links.
+Header: The header component that contains navigation links.<br>
-About: A component that provides information about you.
+About: A component that provides information about you.<br>
-Projects: A component that showcases your projects.
+Projects: A component that showcases your projects.<br>
-Contact: A component that provides contact information.
+Contact: A component that provides contact information.<br>